 Do I pay stamp duty if I own a buy to let?

-If you are buying a property as buy to let, you will have to pay Stamp Duty on it.
-Even if the property’s value is below £250,000, there will still be some SDLT to pay (see below).
+If you are buying a property as buy to let, you will have to pay Stamp Duty on it, including an extra buy to let surcharge.
+You’ll have to pay this, even if the property’s value is below £250,000 (see below).

 How much more stamp duty do I pay for buy to let?

-For a buy to let purchase, not only do you pay the basic rate described above, you have to pay another 3% surcharge on top.
-This extra 3% applies to the total value of the property.
+For a buy to let purchase, not only do you pay the basic rate described above, you have to pay a minimum of a 3% surcharge on top.
+This extra surcharge applies to the total value of the property, and the rate increases with the value of the property.
+As of April 2024, the buy to let stamp duty surcharge rates for England and Northern Ireland are as follows:

 Read more